 The food habits children are building are by far the most important education they get!
 Enhance these daily interactions with little tidbits of information.
-Your child asks for the same food they had yesterday?
+Does your child ask for the same food they had yesterday?
 Let them know we don’t eat the same things every day (message: we eat a variety of food).
-Your child wants to eat when he is bored?
-Let him know snack time is in an hour aways so let’s do something else (message: we don’t eat when bored).
+Does your child want to eat when he is bored?
+Let him know snack time is in an hour away so let’s do something else (message: we don’t eat when bored).

-3. Instilling a fear of food: Jill Castle, my writing partner, wrote this helpful article on why making food the bad guy isn’t the way to go.
+3. Instilling a fear of food: Jill Castle, pediatric nutrition expert explains why making food the bad guy isn’t the way to go.
 When we label foods as “bad” or “ban” them we bring more attention to them — and fail to teach kids how to eat them.

 4. Informing of future health risks: Most kids simply are not able to comprehend future risks to their health.
 So telling them they need to worry about diabetes or heart disease, because it runs in the family, goes in one ear and out the other.

 Instead, help children see the connection between eating and meaningful activities.
 Kids that play soccer will have more energy to run if they eat a balanced meal before game time (I know you want chips but in order to have energy for your game, a sandwich with some fruit is better).
 If they ate too much cake and feel bad, remind them how too much of certain foods can make us feel (I love cake too but too much of it can cause a stomach ache.
 I’m sure you’ll keep that in mind next time!).